jaericho/jaericho.github.io/_posts/2020-02-08-Fast-Blogs.markdown

 # GCC for Websites

 I know enough about webservers that they'll cache common requests in memory.
 They'll "compile" websites like source-code is compiled to a binary file, so when I found Static Site Generators will do the same thing with markdown and text files, I was intrigued.
-I like going fast and I have lots of min/max tendencies, so I want this blog to be as fast as possible while still looking good.
+I like going fast and I want this blog to be as fast as possible while still looking good.
 SS64.com (one of my favorite sites, I use it almost daily) is an example of a website that strives for this.

 > The website is designed with performance as a priority; the aim is to return relevant pages as fast as a local help index.
 >